jrd261/exp-docs/mydoc/mydoc_tags.md

 ## Remembering the right tags

 Since you may have many tags and find it difficult to remember what tags are allowed, I recommend creating a template that prepopulates all your frontmatter with all possible tags.
 Then just remove the tags that don't apply.

-See {{site.data.mydoc.mydoc_urls.mydoc_webstorm_text_editor.link}} for tips on creating file templates in WebStorm.
+See {{site.data.urls.mydoc_webstorm_text_editor.link}} for tips on creating file templates in WebStorm.